A Galley Kitchen and Patio Remodel Are Renewed as One

 “After” photos by Pixy Interiors for Sweeten

-Before: In 2001, Laura and Tim bought and moved into their first home—a 1929 brick townhouse in Rego Park, Queens.
+In 2001, Laura and Tim bought and moved into their first home—a 1929 brick townhouse in Queens.
 The single-family home measures 1,360 square feet on two floors, plus a finished basement.
-Having raised their family there—a 15-year old son and a college-aged daughter—the pair were finally ready to tackle some of the issues that had plagued their charming, but problematic, house.
+Having raised their family there, the pair were finally ready to tackle some of the issues that had plagued their charming, but problematic, house.

-After: The old patio became part of the kitchen and dining space, and skylights were added in the new ceiling to bring in more light.
+The old patio became part of the kitchen and dining space, and skylights were added to the new ceiling to bring in more light.
 The kitchen is now a beautifully organized and cheerful space for the family.
 Since it remained a galley layout, the homeowners chose simple textures and light colors to contrast a wide-plank dark wood floor with some grain and character.

 The cabinets have Shaker-style fronts in a minty green, which “matches the feel of the old house but is also clean and modern at the same time.”
 A tall pantry cabinet opens to reveal a column of drawers for optimal food storage.
 The white quartz countertop lightens up the space, and an enormous sink means there’ll be enough room for even the largest pots.
 The oversized undercounter sink has an instant hot faucet, disposal, and stainless steel finish to match the appliances.
 At one end, a wine fridge provides extra space for beverages next to the refrigerator.